hey-network/mainchain/readme.md

 | Decimals | 18 | |
 | Total supply | 1,000,000 | Minted to owner address at creation |

-### Additional behaviours
+#### Additional behaviours

 The Hey Token extends the ERC20 specifications to include two additional security features:

-- `validDestination`: as per [Consensys' Best Practices](https://consensys.github.io/smart-contract-best-practices/tokens/), prevents the sending of Hey T okens to the Hey Token contract itself
+- `validDestination`: as per [Consensys' Best Practices](https://consensys.github.io/smart-contract-best-practices/tokens/), prevents the sending of Hey Tokens to the Hey Token contract itself.
+It does so with a modifier added to the `transfer()` and `transferFrom()` functions.
-- `EmergencyERC20Drain`: as per [Zilliqua's Token Contract](https://github.com/Zilliqa/Zilliqa-ERC20-Token), allows the owner to salvage any ERC20 tokens sent to the contract by mistake by draining them to the owner address
+- `EmergencyERC20Drain`: as per [Zilliqua's Token Contract](https://github.com/Zilliqa/Zilliqa-ERC20-Token), allows the owner to salvage any ERC20 tokens sent to the contract by mistake by draining them to the owner address.
+It does so with the `drain()` functions.

 ### Specifications and related tests

+The full token test suite can be run with the command `npm run test:token`.
+Each specification of the token can also be verified individually with its dedicated test:

 | Characteristic | Test command        | Comment |
 | ------------- | ------------- | ------------- |